- How to Pick the Best Golf Clubs for the Money

 - Easy-to-hold putter

-- The cost is much more than the 2015 version
+- The cost is much more than the earlier iterations

-- The hybrid gives perhaps a too high trajectory for some
+- The hybrid gives too high of a trajectory for some

-As a comprehensive bag for under $300, the Ultra Set has a wonderful repute for employing some of the finest technologies presently offered.
+As a comprehensive bag for under $300, the X9 Set has a wonderful reputation for employing some of the finest technologies presently offered in this price bracket.

 The technology employed in this set is ideal for new entrants to the amazing game of golf.
 The 460cc titanium driver with the Low Center of Gravity and hot face is perfect for a high launch off the tee and advancing the ball to a great distance.